Reinforcement learning-based estimation for partial differential equations: General methodology

 \subsection{Summary of the proposed methodology}

-In summary, the methodology we propose consists of the following three steps.
-The first two are carried out offline using a training dataset $\mZ_\mathrm{train} = \{\mZ^\mu\}_{\mu \in S}$ containing high-dimensional state snapshots from multiple trajectories of (\ref{eq:FODynamics}) for various $\mu$.
-The third takes place online using sole knowledge of measurements $\{\vy_1, \dots, \vy_{k}\}$ from a trajectory of (\ref{eq:FODynamics}) corresponding to unknown $\mu$ not necessarily belonging to $S$. \begin{enumerate} \item \textbf{Construction of the ROM (offline)}.
+In summary, the methodology we propose consists of the following three steps, illustrated in Figure~\ref{fig:Overview}.
+The first two steps are carried out offline using the training dataset $\mZ_\mathrm{train}$ containing snapshots of the state $\vz_k$ and measurement $\vy_k$ from multiple solution trajectories of (\ref{eq:FODynamics}) for $\mu \in S$.
+The third takes place online using sole knowledge of measurements $\{\vy_1, \dots, \vy_{k}\}$ from a trajectory of (\ref{eq:FODynamics}) with unknown $\mu$ not necessarily belonging to $S$ and unknown initial state $\hat\vz_0$. \begin{enumerate} \item \textbf{Construction of the ROM (offline)}.
 A ROM of the form (\ref{eq:ROM}) is obtained by applying the DMD to the training dataset $\mZ_\mathrm{train}$. \item \textbf{Training of the RL-ROE (offline)}.
-An RL-ROE of the form (\ref{eq:Estimator}) is designed based upon the ROM constructed in Step 1, and its policy $\boldsymbol{\pi}_{\boldsymbol{\theta}}$ is trained using the reference trajectories contained in $\mZ_\mathrm{train}$. \item \textbf{Deployment of the RL-ROE (online)}.
-Using measurements $\{\vy_1,\dots,\vy_k\}$ from a reference trajectory of (\ref{eq:FODynamics}) corresponding to unknown $\mu$, the trained RL-ROE returns an estimate $\hat{\vz}_{k} = \mU \hat{\vx}_{k}$ of the (unobserved) high-dimensional state $\vz_k$. \end{enumerate}
+An RL-ROE of the form (\ref{eq:Estimator}) is designed based upon the ROM constructed in Step 1, and its policy $\boldsymbol{\pi}_{\boldsymbol{\theta}}$ is trained using the ground-truth trajectories contained in $\mZ_\mathrm{train}$ (see Section \ref{sec:Methodology} for details on the training procedure). \item \textbf{Deployment of the RL-ROE (online)}.
+Using measurements $\{\vy_1,\dots,\vy_k\}$ from a trajectory of (\ref{eq:FODynamics}) corresponding to unknown $\mu$ and unknown initial state $\vz_0$, the trained RL-ROE computes a real-time estimate $\hat{\vz}_{k}$ of the hidden high-dimensional state $\vz_k$. \end{enumerate}

 The RL-ROE, which combines a ROM with a nonlinear policy $\boldsymbol{\pi}_{\boldsymbol{\theta}}$ trained in an RL framework to solve the estimation problem, constitutes the main contribution of the present paper.
 The training procedure for $\boldsymbol{\pi}_{\boldsymbol{\theta}}$, which involves a non-trivial reformulation of the time-varying estimation problem into a stationary Markov decision process, is described in the next section.